May 9, 2018

 energy storage systems through 2022.

-time and the right product is a recipe for a much higher price on the
+time and the right product, a recipe for a much higher price on the

 The problem is

-not very many shares are available anywhere under $??, making anything
+not very many shares are available anywhere, and the stock trades by appointment making anything

 under $3 a